Repair Assistance Frequently Asked Questions (FAQs)

 Consumers must pay for the Certificate of Compliance ($8.25) and any repairs authorized by the consumer which exceed the $500 CAP benefit.

-No. CAP cannot reimburse consumers for tests, diagnosis, or repairs performed.
+No. CAP cannot reimburse consumers for costs incurred.

-STAR Test-and-Repair stations are responsible for verifying and documenting the current condition of the vehicle as it relates to the Smog Check failure before repairs are made.
+STAR test-and-repair stations are responsible for verifying and documenting the current condition of a vehicle; therefore, a Smog Check inspection must be performed by the repair station to determine the vehicle’s current condition as it relates to the Smog Check failure prior to recommending or performing repairs.

 - The vehicle is inaccessible, unsafe, or untestable.

 - The station does not have the expertise to diagnose and repair your specific vehicle.